 Ageless Dancers at the Roundhouse

 The Ageless Dancers are an inclusive community of older adults who create, practice and perform in ways that honour the aging body, affirming and celebrating the unique experiences of later life.
 In a series of weekly workshops, adults over the age of 55 explore the creative and interactive potential of their physical, mental and emotional selves through dance using movement and voice.
 Their work together is sourced in the knowledge, stories and experiences held in the mature body.
-From 2018-2020, the Ageless Dancers are working with artist Heather Lamoureux.
+Currently, the Ageless Dancers are working with artist Heather Myers.